vysoforlife/Energy_efficiency_and_sensitivity_benefits_in_a_motion_processing_adaptive_recurrent_neural_network/README.md

 - **Training scripts**
   - `AdaptNet.py` : Defines the adaptive network architecture
   - `MotionNet-R.py` : Defines the baseline recurrent network architecture
-  - `Combined_Training.py` : Provides a top-level script to train either MotionNet-R or AdaptNet
+  - `Combined_Training.py` : Provides a top-level script to train both MotionNet-R and AdaptNet

 **To train a new model**, ensure that the training image sequences are placed in a peer folder named `Training_Data` (or as indicated by the script parameters), located in the parent directory.
 Then, run `Combined_Training.py` to generate both model types (MotionNet-R and AdaptNet).